-3. A racing seat constructed of at least aluminum is mandatory.
+- 3. A racing seat constructed of at least aluminum is mandatory.
 Seat must be secured.
 Must be fastened to the roll cage or frame structure.
-An onboard fire extinguisher is mandatory.
+An onboard fire extinguisher is recommended.

-5. Car must have a front and rear firewall between the driver, engine compartment, and fuel cell area.
-Fuel cell must be enclosed in a full steel can.
+- 5. Car must have a front and rear firewall between the driver, engine compartment, and fuel cell area.
 Minimum height 10” from ground.
 Any car that does not have an OEM floorboard will be assessed 50lbs.

 1. Mid Atlantic Street Stock Series Is Home To the Best Street Stock Drivers In The World.
 Participant must be at least 12 years of age and Radios will be permitted for use.
 No Convertibles, Station Wagons, or Pick- ups.
 All interior must be removed.
 All holes must be patched in firewalls and floor pads.

 2. American Made Cars and the Wheel base must be within 1″ of factory specs, 102in minimum allowing 1inch grace for alignment.
 Any car that is not within 1″ of factory wheelbase specs will be allowed to compete with a 100 lb. weight penalty.
 Wheelbase must be within 1 inch of side to side.
 Camaros, Novas and Firebirds will be allowed but Must retain stock rear leaf spring suspension.
 Leaf spring suspension can have rear adjustable shackle plates allowed to raise or lower car since there is no screw jacks.
-A leaf spring car will be allowed a adjustable lowering block to straighten rear end.
-A trailing arm car will be allowed a eccentric to be able to straighten rear end.
+A leaf spring car will be allowed adjustable lowering block to straighten rear end.
+A trailing arm car will be allowed eccentric or steel heims to be able to straighten rear end.
 Pinion wedges or adjustable top links allowed to adjust pinion angle.
 Chassis hookups must be OEM for make and model chassis.
 For any car in 2017 if your rear suspension chassis frame hookups are changed from stock OEM design you must add 50 lbs to total weight.
 This weight will increase at each successive race until fixed.
 Examples: multiple holes, panhard bar, adjustable panhard bar added third link etc, weight increase includes these items and will continue to increase each successive race until items are removed or reverted to OEM.
 Tech Man’s Decision.

 4. Bodies must be steel, absolutely stock appearing, no chopping or lowering of bodies in any way.
-Factory OEM roof must be used, No Late Model Fiberglass Roofs.
+Factory OEM roof must be used, No -49 Inch Late Model Fiberglass Roofs.
 Aftermarket Fiberglass repo roof allowed with weight penalty.
 The top of the rear quarters must be OEM and may be penalized with weight if not to keep bodies under control (weight determined by official).
 Aftermarket OEM replacement front fenders and lower quarters may be used.
 The hood, deck lid and doors may be aftermarket.
 Any Metal Rear deck must be securely fastened.
 Third generation Camaro’s are allowed in the series.
 No Current Aftermarket LM Body.
 All Bodies must be Tech Man approved.
 Maximum height for top of rear spoiler __ inches (TBD).
 Non-Approved Street Stock body is subject up to a 100# pound weight penalty or restrictor plate (Car Will Be Penalized in Quarters (Rear Quarters, Doors, Front Fender, Roof).
-If you think your body is marginal please text a picture to Ron at 843-496-4792 or email a picture to email@example.com for a ruling before the race day.
+If you think your body is marginal, please text a picture to Ron at 843-496-4792 or email a picture to email@example.com for a ruling before the race day.
 Any car that does not meet specifications will be required to add weight and/or restrictor plate.
 If car is too cheated up the street car will be allowed to race in another class at the speedway.

 5. A maximum 5″ tall x 60″ wide spoiler will be allowed (300 max square inches).
 Factory spoilers size allowed.
-A sealed hood scoop will be allowed.
+A hood scoop will be allowed.
 Rear tail must be enclosed with a stock appearing bumper cover.
 No right side windows.
 Vent Windows allowed 12-inch max.